-Where necessary, Gladstone Park Secondary College may also request consent from parents and carers to consult with a student's medical practitioners, to assist in preparing the plan and ensure that appropriate school staff understand the student's needs.
+Where necessary, Gladstone Park Secondary College may also request consent from parents and carers to consult with a student's medical practitioners, to assist in preparing the plan and ensure that appropriate staff understand the student's needs.
+Consultation with the student's medical practitioner will not occur without parent/carer consent unless required or authorised by law.